charliezon/deep_stock/README.md

 # Deep Stock

-This project aims to build effective stock selection models based on deep learning tools such as Keras, Tensorflow, etc., for Chinese stock market participants.
+This project aims to build effective stock selection models based on machine learning tools such as Keras, Tensorflow, XGBoost, etc., for Chinese stock market participants.

 ## Data